lifting-bits/mcsema/docs/UsingLibFuzzer.md

     FuzzerTraceState.o
     FuzzerUtil.o

-Next, lets build a normal, non-mcsema version of our test to make sure libFuzzer works.
+Next, let's build a normal, non-mcsema version of our test to make sure libFuzzer works.

     clang++-3.8 -DSOURCE_FUZZ -o fuzzme fuzzme.cc Fuzzer*.o -fsanitize=address -fsanitize-coverage=edge

 The `-fsanitize` and `-fsanitize-coverage` arguments are standard arguments to instrument the built code for libFuzzer.
 The `-DSOURCE_FUZZ` argument sets a define to make sure the required `LLVMFuzzerTestOneInput` is emitted by our test code.
 For more details, see the [libFuzzer documentation](http://releases.llvm.org/3.8.0/docs/LibFuzzer.html).

-Now, lets run the source-based libFuzzer executable to make sure it works.
+Now, let's run the source-based libFuzzer executable to make sure it works.
 Very quickly, you should see output similar to the following:

     $ ./fuzzme
     Seed: 1013786530